daniel5151/vrai-tracer/README.md

-# Ray Tracing in One Weekend
+# vrai-tracer

-Following along with [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracinginoneweekend) in Rust.
+_AKA:_ "true-tracer" (in French)

-I've opted to render directly onto a live framebuffer (courtesy of the great `minifb` crate).
-This is neat, since it allows for cool things such as live tweaking of render parameters, scene animation, and visualizing the render progress by sending pixels to the buffer as they're completed.
-I'll be adding static image output at some point as well.
+My attempt at following along with [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracinginoneweekend) in Rust.

-I also plan to use this project as a testbed for implementing and profiling various programming paradigms and techniques in Rust.
+I plan to use this project as a testbed for implementing and profiling various programming paradigms and techniques in Rust.
 For example:
 - Exploring dynamic dispatch vs. enum-based static dispatch with respect to performance, resource usage, and programming ergonomics.
 - Various ways to multithread the raytracer.